opengovfoundation/hr-manual/README.md

 --- | --- | --- | --- | --- |
 HR Policy Manual | [Markdown](https://rawgit.com/opengovfoundation/hr-manual/master/markdown/manual.md) | [HTML](https://rawgit.com/opengovfoundation/hr-manual/master/html/manual.html) | [PDF](https://rawgit.com/opengovfoundation/hr-manual/master/pdf/manual.pdf) | [Microsoft Word](https://rawgit.com/opengovfoundation/hr-manual/master/docx/manual.docx)
 Holidays (2015-2016) | [Markdown](https://rawgit.com/opengovfoundation/hr-manual/master/markdown/holidays.md) | [HTML](https://rawgit.com/opengovfoundation/hr-manual/master/html/holidays.html) | [PDF](https://rawgit.com/opengovfoundation/hr-manual/master/pdf/holidays.pdf) | [Microsoft Word](https://rawgit.com/opengovfoundation/hr-manual/master/docx/holidays.docx)

+## How to Use The Documents

+To use these files, simply download your preferred version and edit them.
+You'll probably want to replace the OpenGov-specific information - our staff, board, mission, etc. with your own.
+Then read through each section and modify it to fit your own organization's policies and tools.

+You'll need to review the final, edited document with a lawyer to make sure everything is legal.
+In particular, there are very specific requirements in the US for discrimination, leave, and other workplace practices that you want to get right, or you could face legal action.

+To repeat: we are not lawyers!
+These documents are meant to be guidelines only to get you started.

 ## Contributing